 Every year, The Art Newspaper publishes the ranking of the world’s top art museums and art exhibitions by number of visitors.
-After reading this year’s ranking for the 2015 numbers I thought it interesting to check how the top 15 art museums are faring in terms of social media engagement with their audiences.
+After reading this year’s ranking for the 2015 numbers I wanted to check how the top 15 art museums are faring in terms of social media engagement with their audiences.
+There are some lessons there to be learned for other brands managing their presence on social platforms.

 If you do not recall the ranking, the 2015 top 15 by number of visitors was as follows (from #1 to #15 respectively): Louvre, The British Museum, The Metropolitan Museum (The Met), Musei Vaticani, The National Gallery, National Palace Museum Taipei, Tate Modern, National Gallery of Art Washington, State Hermitage Museum, Musée d’Orsay, Victoria & Albert Museum, Museo Reina Sofia, Somerset House, National Museum of Korea, Museum of Modern Art (MOMA).